stack-of-tasks/pinocchio/doc/a-features/e-lie.md

 The three first values are linear and the three last are velocities.

-To verify it is the good solution, we integrate :
+To verify it is the good solution, we integrate:

 \code
   SpecialEuclideanOperationTpl<3,Scalar,Options>::ConfigVector_t pose_check;